nginxinc/nginx-amplify-doc/amplify-guide.md

 ### Settings

-There's the **Settings** option in the 'hamburger' menu at the top right corner of the UI — that describes global settings.
+There's the **Settings** option in the "hamburger" menu at the top right corner of the web interface — that describes global settings.

 Global settings are used to set account-wide behavior for: